Small gauge transformations and universal geometry in heterotic theories: Hodge duals and contractions

-The $\star$ operator satisfies the identities \beq\notag \eeq The first line means that $\star$ is invertible with possible eigenvalues $\pm 1$ or $\pm i$ according to the degree of the form and the number of dimensions.
-The second property means $\star$ is an isometry.
+The first line means that $\star$ is invertible with possible eigenvalues~$\pm 1$ or~$\pm i$ according to the degree of the form and the number of dimensions.
+The second property means~$\star$ is an isometry.